A week after 4 University of Idaho students were killed, there are mounting questions in the investigation and few answers

 "Please join us from where you are, individually or as a group, to help us light up Idaho.
 Light a candle, turn on stadium lights, or hold a moment of silence with us as we unite on campus," the university said.
 The vigil would be held after the Thanksgiving break to give more people the opportunity to attend.

-University of Idaho President Scott Green sent a memo on Thursday that encouraged students to follow their best course of action as the university community processes the homicides.
+University of Idaho President Scott Green sent a memo on Thursday encouraging students to follow their best course of action as the university community processes the homicides.

 The-CNN-Wire